DrewSears11/Team4FinalProject/README.md

 #### Machine Learning Module

-The machine learning model we will be using is the Naive-Bayes model, a supervised machine learning classifier.
+The machine learning model we will be using is the Naive-Bayes model, a supervised machine learning classifier, to run a sentiment analysis on e-commerce product reviews.
 Leading up to the model, we will use Natural Language Processing to analyze feedback from the e-commerce website and classify products as positively reviewed or negatively reviewed.
+The csv file run through the pipeline will have only two columns, the class (positive or negative) and the text of the feedback review.

 The Natural Language Processing model pipeline will work through tokenization, stop words filtering, TF-IDF, and setting up the pipeline.
-Finally, the Naive-Bayes model will classify the accuracy of the Natural Language Processing pipeline.
+Tokenization will split sentences into words, and then unimportant words will be filtered out.
+Finally, the frequency of words will be determined (the TF-IDF).
+We will then fit and transform the pipeline data using the labels and features developed before, such as the length.
+Then we will use randomSplit to break the data into training and testing - 70% training and 30% testing.

+Finally, the Naive-Bayes model will predict whether each review is negative or positive based on the feedback text provided.
+We can then use the class column, with the positive or negative classification, to determine the accuracy of our machine learning model's predictions.
+Using the accuracy data, we can optimize the model until we achieve as high of an accuracy as possible.
+This model can then be used in the future on larger datasets.
+We can also analyze whether an individual's feedback tends to fall in line with the star rating of a product, or if there is a disparity.

 #### Database